-Brenda Emmanus, Art & Culture correspondent for BBC1 news came to St John on Bethnal Green to interview Chris Gollon and Fr Alan Green about the permanent installation of Chris’s Stations of the Cross in this beautiful grade-one listed church designed by Sir John Soane.
+Brenda Emmanus, Art & Culture correspondent for BBC1 News came to St John on Bethnal Green to interview Chris Gollon and Fr Alan Green about the permanent installation of Chris’s Fourteen Stations of the Cross in this beautiful grade-one listed church designed by Sir John Soane, located next to the V&A’s Museum of Childhood, London.
 BBC1 News on April 9th 2009.

 BBC1 TV News coverage of a national touring exhibition of paintings entitled ‘Incarnation, Mary & Women from the Bible’ by British artist Chris Gollon.
 The powerful exhibition, which visitors to Chichester Cathedral enjoyed in summer 2015, explores the experiences of women in the Bible and is a collection of seventeen new artworks.
 Interviews with both Chris Gollon and The Reverend Canon Dr Anthony Cane.

 Chris Gollon gives an amazing whirlwind masterclass tutorial in painting ‘The Party’.

 Chris Gollon paints the Diptych ‘Radiators and Drains’.
 Unusually he finds it quite hard to get exactly what he had envisioned, but ends up happy with something quite different.

 Interview for the artistic ‘boundary crossing’ with Chinese classical accordionist and composer Yi Yao and British Artist Chris Gollon.
 Original composition © Yi Yao.
 Original painting © Chris Gollon.
 The final installation: a 41ft (12.5m) long painting and a 20-minute musical composition was launched at the Henley Festival, Henley-on-Thames, (UK) in July 2014.